-While the extension to intra-industry trade with firms producing a single variant for each market is straightforward, more problematic would be accounting for firms producing many variants for each market (see, e.g. Bernard et al. 2010; Eckel and Neary 2010).
+Whereas the extension to intra-industry trade with firms producing a single variant for each market is straightforward, accounting for firms producing many variants for each market would be more problematic (see, e.g. Bernard et al. 2010; Eckel and Neary 2010).
 Indeed, in this case, domestic firms may use non-price competition in the form of product proliferation to limit, if not blockade at all, entry of foreign firms (see Gabszewicz and Thisse 1980 or De Fraja 1996 for example).
-The domestic incumbent may try to fill in the lower-quality product niches in order to leave no room in the product space for potential foreign entrants, at the cost of a partial self-cannibalization.
-Clearly, the effectiveness of this instrument may be reduced by the presence of costs of product development, but the incentive for firms to use their product range as an anticompetitive device may substantially modify the analysis.
+The domestic incumbent may try to fill in the lower-quality product niches to leave no room in the product space for potential foreign entrants, at the cost of a partial self-cannibalization.
+Clearly, the effectiveness of this instrument may be reduced by the presence of costs of product development, but the incentive for firms to use their product range as an anti-competitive device may substantially modify the analysis.

-Many firms Another possible extension contemplates to keep the focus on the D country and assume that many single-product firms may operate there, some being settled in D and some others exporting their product from F. In this case the equilibrium quality specialization pattern of firms (which firm is the top quality producer, which is the next, and so on) would be much more complicated than that found in this paper.
+Many firms Another possible extension considers maintaining the focus on country D and assumes that many single-product firms may operate there, some being settled in D and others exporting their product from F. In this case, the equilibrium quality specialization pattern of firms (which firm is the top quality producer, which is the next, and so on) would be much more complicated than that found in this paper.
 It is reasonable to conjecture, however, that in such a model there would be (i) a cutoff value for distance above which no trade would be observed and (ii) another threshold above which the top quality producer(s) is local and the quality followers are foreign.
-Also, in this case, a (negative) relation between distance and the probability of finding foreign producers among the "quality leaders" should emerge.
-Finally, it is reasonable to think that the effect of distance on the quality level of goods should keep unchanged.
+Also, in this case, a (negative) relationship between distance and the probability of finding foreign producers among the "quality leaders" should emerge.
+Finally, it is reasonable to think that the effect of distance on the quality level of goods should remain unchanged.

-Production costs Our analysis abstracts from any supply-side feature.
-Fixed production costs do not modify firm's pricing and quality design decisions, thus would leave our results qualitatively unchanged.
+Production costs Our analysis abstracts from any supply-side features.
+Fixed production costs do not modify firm's pricing and quality design decisions and thus would leave our results qualitatively unchanged.
 Similarly, introducing symmetric marginal production costs should not modify the main outcomes of our paper.
-By contrast, if production costs are quality-dependent, a large difference between the production costs of the high-quality variant and that of the low-quality one may prevent the foreign firm to become the high-quality producer, so that part (ii) only of Theorem 1 would still hold at equilibrium.
+By contrast, if production costs are quality-dependent, a large difference between the production costs of the high-quality variant and that of the low-quality one may prevent the foreign firm from becoming the high-quality producer, such that only part (ii) of Theorem 1 would still hold at equilibrium.
 A result in line with Theorem 2 should hold in this case.

-On the other hand, a costly product design would have as a first effect that the high-quality producer would possibly not select the high-end of the quality spectrum.
-Furthermore, if quality adjustment costs increase "too rapidly" in quality, then it may be not profitable to become the high-quality producer, thus our results would be invalidated.
-By contrast, if these costs are not "too convex", then the mechanism we have highlighted in this paper should be still present and should be included among the forces governing equilibrium outcomes.
+On the other hand, a costly product design would have, as a first effect, that the highquality producer would possibly not select the high-end of the quality spectrum.
+Furthermore, if quality adjustment costs increase "too rapidly" in quality, then each firm may prefer to supply the low-quality variant instead of aiming at being the quality leader.
+This would invalidate our results.
+By contrast, if these costs are not "too convex", then the mechanism we have highlighted in this paper should still be present and should be included among the forces governing equilibrium outcomes.